microsoft/z3guide/website/docs-programming/02 - Z3 JavaScript/01 - Introduction.md

 sidebar_position: 1
 ---

-The Z3 distribution comes with TypeScript (and therefore JavaScript) bindings to Z3.
+The Z3 distribution comes with TypeScript (and therefore JavaScript) bindings for Z3.
 In the following we give a few examples of using Z3 through these bindings.
 You can run and modify the examples locally in your browser.

 ## Warmup

 We use a collection of basic examples to illustrate the bindings.
-We check that there are no numbers both above 9 and below 10:
+The first example is a formula that establishes that there is no number both above 9 and below 10:

 ```z3-js
 const x = Z3.Int.const('x');